Highlights of the DNP in Acute Care Track

 In this track, you will:

-- Focus on adult and older adult patients with complex acute, acute on chronic illness, surgery, procedural, and specialty care management.
+- Focus on adult and older adult patients with complex acute, acute on chronic illness, and those requiring surgical, procedural, or specialty care management.

-- Prepare to lead in hospitals, ICUs, emergency rooms, urgent care centers, surgery, and specialty care.
+- Prepare to lead in diverse clinical settings, including hospitals, intensive care units, emergency departments, urgent care centers, surgical suites, and specialty care environments.

-- Gain leadership opportunities, nurse practitioner certification & licensure, and potentially an increase in salary.
+- Gain leadership opportunities, obtain nurse practitioner certification and licensure, and position yourself for potential salary advancement.

 Take Your Next Step